CHI - MYR

 The average price of all round-trip flights from Chicago to Myrtle Beach clicked on KAYAK for each day over the last 12 months.

 If your flying dates are flexible, you should consider flying to Myrtle Beach on a Monday, as we generally find the cheapest rates on that day for this route.
-On the other hand, Friday is the most expensive day to fly from Chicago to Myrtle Beach.
-For your return ticket, we recommend flying on a Tuesday and avoiding Wednesdays for the best deals.
+On the other hand, Sunday is the most expensive day to fly from Chicago to Myrtle Beach.
+For your return ticket, we recommend flying on a Friday and avoiding Tuesdays for the best deals.

 What is the cheapest month to fly from Chicago to Myrtle Beach?